Invar

 Invar, also known generically as FeNi36 (64FeNi in the US), is a nickel–iron alloy notable for its uniquely low coefficient of thermal expansion (CTE or α).
-The name Invar comes from the word invariable, referring to its relative lack of expansion or contraction with temperature changes.
+The name Invar comes from the word invariable, referring to its relative lack of expansion or contraction with temperature changes, and is a registered trademark of ArcelorMittal.

 The discovery of the alloy was made in 1895 by Swiss physicist Charles Édouard Guillaume for which he received the Nobel Prize in Physics in 1920.
 It enabled improvements in scientific instruments.

 Properties

 Like other nickel/iron compositions, Invar is a solid solution; that is, it is a single-phase alloy.
-In one commercial version it consists of approximately 36% nickel and 64% iron.
+In one commercial grade called Invar 36 it consists of approximately 36% nickel and 64% iron, has a melting point of 1427 C, a density of 8.05 g/cm3 and a resistivity of 8.2×10^-5 Ω·cm.
 The invar range was described by Westinghouse scientists in 1961 as "30–45 atom per cent nickel".